yingying96/hats-ci/guidetohats.md

    ![img](https://i.imgur.com/iDZyATT.png)

-   *For this guide, we have excluded android automation and focused on browser automation*
+   *For this guide, we have excluded android automation (android.robot) and focused on browser automation (web_test.robot)*

 ## Step 3.
 Browser automation in session